Argishti-Cho/Django-Angular/README.md

 For a custom server, run `python manage.py runserver localhost:9090`

 To deactivate the virtual environment, simply run `deactivate` and then `exit`

+### Note.
+open user_interface/angular14/src/app/share.service.ts in any text editor and on the lines 9 and 10 change the url to your s3: bucket path or url you will see commented out